TalhaSher/VisionAi/README.md

-MERN stack ai chatbot using gemini api.
+MERN stack ai chatbot using gemini api with a simple interface.